 4.14.1.1 Soil Erosion by Water - Sloped Vineyards: Vineyard Floor YES = 1 A permanent vegetative cover is maintained between every row.
-4.14.1.2 Soil Erosion by Water - Sloped Vineyards: Headlands During the rainy season, the farming operation maintains waterbars, straw wattles, or some other device to inhibit and direct overland flow on the sloped headlands of the vineyard.
-4.14.1.3 Soil Erosion by Water - Sloped Vineyards: Berms YES = 1 Cross slope berms in the vineyard restrict overland water flow \underline{OR} the vineyard rows follow the contour of the sloping land.
-4.14.1.4 Soil Erosion by Water - Sloped Vineyards: Downslope Edge A vegetative filter strip is maintained on the downslope edge of the vineyard.
+NO = 0 4.14.1.2 Soil Erosion by Water - Sloped Vineyards: Headlands During the rainy season, the farming operation maintains waterbars, straw wattles, or some other device to inhibit and direct overland flow on the sloped headlands of the vineyard.
+NO = 0 4.14.1.3 Soil Erosion by Water - Sloped Vineyards: Berms Cross slope berms in the vineyard restrict overland water flow OR the vineyard rows follow the contour of the sloping land.
+A vegetative filter strip is maintained on the downslope edge of the vineyard.
 NO = 0 All slopes in the vineyard are less than 10% OR there are slopes in the vineyard which are 10% or greater AND the vineyard follows an erosion control plan created by Fish Friendly Farming, a Resource Conservation District, or a registered civil engineer.
 N/A ^{10%} slope: for every 100 feet (or meters) of horizontal distance, the altitude changes by 10 feet (or meters).
 Companion Information Scope: Individual vineyard management units submitted for LODI RULES certification.
 Purpose: To minimize soil erosion by water in sloped vineyards.